hafidzerdityo/backend-python-fastapi/README.md

    Feel free to change the values in the `.env` files based on your needs.

-3. On the root directory, run the following command to start the development server along with the database:
+3. On the root directory, run the following command to start the development server along with the database.
+Make sure you have docker installed:
    ```bash
    docker-compose up
    ```